Home » Satellite Images » Phytoplankton Blooms from Space

 Explosive phytoplankton growth spreads blooms across hundreds of miles of ocean.

 Phytoplankton Through a Microscope: This photograph shows numerous types of microscopic plant-like organisms known as diatoms.
 Diatoms are a common member of the phytoplankton populations that live and drift in the sunlit waters of the ocean surface.
 Many of them have a thin silica shell, known as a "test", and contain chlorophyll.
 During a bloom, billions of diatoms in the water cause it to appear bluish green to green in color.
 When they die, their bodies sink to the bottom and contribute silica and organic carbon to the bottom sediment.
+If preserved, these sediments can form a rock known as diatomite.

 What Is A Phytoplankton Bloom?